Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 – Bultiin import and export feature as well as an internal preset system for ease of reusing and sharing operations.
 See [Typesetting Snippets](#typesetting-snippets) for some snippets by Akatsumekusa.

 *Relations between 99%Tags and HYDRA, PhosCity's Edit Tags, or other similar scripts:*
-The idea of 99%Tags is not to replace ua.HYDRA, PhosCity's Edit Tags, ua.NecrosCopy, or any other similar scripts (maybe except ua.Recalculator).
+The idea of 99%Tags is not to replace [HYDRA](https://unanimated.github.io/ts/scripts-manuals.htm#hydra), [PhosCity's Edit Tags](https://phoscity.github.io/Aegisub-Scripts/Edit%20Tags/), [NecrosCopy](https://unanimated.github.io/ts/scripts-manuals.htm#necroscopy), or any other similar scripts (maybe except [Recalculator](https://unanimated.github.io/ts/scripts-manuals.htm#recalculator)).
 There are many situations where these scripts would be more convenient than 99%Tags.
 It would be a good idea to learn these scripts and use them when they are the most convenient.

 *Comparing against [aka.Sandbox](#akasandbox) for complex operations:*
 – For any operations that can be performed in 1 pass, especially modifying ASS tags, 99%Tags would be faster to code.